Pipi

 These are our current active Pipi:

 Nau mai, haere mai ki te awhi me tautoko hoki, we welcome you to join us for a series of community beach clean ups around Waiheke!
-Facilitated by our Kairuruku o te takutai /Youth Beach Cleanup Coordinator, Tilde.
+Facilitated by our Beach Cleanup Coordinator, Maia

-Thanks to the youth focused funding awarded by the Waiheke Local Board we have been able to hire a youth coordinator to organise and run a series of beach cleans around Waiheke Island.
+Thanks to funding awarded from the Waiheke Local Board we have been able to add a coordinator to organise and run a series of beach cleans around Waiheke Island.

 It is not possible or practical to survey the entire coastline of Waiheke Island for Kōura, so samples of reef can be surveyed to determine the relative numbers of Kōura present.